• Home

 …made the old fashioned way

 I always rub the butter into the flour by hand.
-It’s really very easy and I actually enjoy doing it – it makes it feel proper somehow and of course my kids absolutely adore this part and do it with great glee and gusto (while I shout “keep the four in the bowl!!”).
+It’s really very easy and I actually enjoy doing it – it makes it feel proper somehow and of course my kids absolutely adore this part and do it with great glee and gusto (while I shout “keep the flour in the bowl!!”).
 Seriously, if my kids can rub together butter and flour, anyone can do it!
 But you can of course make the pastry in a food processor, if you prefer.
 Just pop the flour and the cubed butter in your processor and pulse until it resembles breadcrumbs, then add the water drop by drop and pulse until it starts to come together, then take the pastry out of the processor and roll it into a ball by hand.

 Either way, It is essential for this recipe that the pastry is that it’s rolled out thinly – so thin you can almost see through it!